amineHY/AI-LAB/README.md

 <!-- /TOC -->

 ## Description
-This project is reserved for creating a new development environment using docker for exporting AI models in data science, and specially, computer vision.
+This project is reserved for creating a new development environment using docker for developing AI models in data science, in particular, computer vision.

-I hand-crafted AI-lab to take advantage of docker capability to have a reproducible and portable development environment.
-It allows you developing your artificial intelligence based computer vision application in Python using the most used artificial intelligence frameworks.
+I hand-crafted AI-lab to take advantage of docker capability and to have a reproducible and portable development environment.
+AI-lab allows you developing your artificial intelligence based computer vision application in Python using the most used artificial intelligence frameworks.

-AI-lab is meant to be used to building, training, validating, testing your deep learning models.
-It is a a good tool to do transfer learning.
+AI-lab is meant to be used to building, training, validating, testing your deep learning models, for instance is a a good tool to do transfer learning.
+It includes:

 	- Ubuntu 18.04
 	- NVIDIA CUDA 10.1